-The overall requirements and the teaching methods employed render you aware of the need to be original, imaginative and to generate views and ideas, which require independent research and study.
+The overall requirements and the teaching methods employed render students aware of the need to be original, imaginative and to generate views and ideas, which require independent research and study.
 They also require an inquiring and critical mind.
-You learn how to retrieve and handle information, but also to question received opinions and investigate alternatives, to formulate views and to manage criticism; how to cultivate a personal visual vocabulary, work independently and develop your own personality as a whole.
-But mostly you are expected to produce a large amount of design work, as it is evident that all education must be validated in practice.
-This practice, in accordance with the philosophy of the Vakalo College, will be informed by critical thinking, rigorous research and relevance to audiences.
-Overall the aim is that you will feel that you work in a lively and friendly environment, which builds a sense of community and "school-life", further enhanced by visits to museums and other sites, field trips and travel abroad.
-This last is developing into a tradition for the College and is aimed at making you aware of the broader international context, enabling to develop traits of an international outlook.
+They learn how to retrieve and handle information, but also to question received opinions and investigate alternatives, to formulate views and to manage criticism; how to cultivate a personal visual vocabulary, work independently and develop their own personality as a whole.
+But mostly they are expected to produce a large amount of design work, as it is evident that all education must be validated in practice.
+This practice, in accordance with the philosophy of the Vakalo College, is informed by critical thinking, rigorous research and relevance to audiences.
+Overall, the aim is that students will feel that they work in a lively and friendly environment, which builds a sense of community and "school-life", further enhanced by visits to museums and other sites, field-trips and travel abroad.
+This last has developed into a tradition for the College in the last decade (barring the last two years with travel restrictions imposed by the pandemic) and is aimed at making students aware of the broader international context, enabling them to develop traits of an international outlook.

-In sum, the thrust of the teaching and learning strategy is to provide a broad-based and comprehensive education, encompassing aesthetic, technical and intellectual aspects to enable you to develop your own personal visual language, to build your self-confidence and your ability both to manage team-work and work independently, and to produce meaningful and original proposals at a professional standard.
+In sum, the thrust of the teaching and learning strategy is to provide a broad-based and comprehensive education, encompassing aesthetic, technical and intellectual aspects to enable students to develop their own personal visual language, to build their self-confidence and their ability both to manage team-work and work independently, and to produce meaningful and original proposals at a professional standard.

-At the end of the programme it is intended that you will have acquired a profound understanding of the requirements of your chosen profession but also the capability to maintain a critical stance towards developments in the field, which will prepare you for the challenges ahead and the quest to be creative and inventive.
+At the end of the programme, it is intended that students will have acquired a profound understanding of the requirements of their chosen profession but also the capability to maintain a critical stance towards developments in the field, which will prepare them for the challenges ahead and the quest to be creative and inventive.